- Written by Dr.Mehmet Demircioglu

 A hair transplant is a surgical redistribution of hair.
 I take follicular units from a donor area, usually the back and sides of the scalp, and place them into areas where the hair has thinned or disappeared.
 These transplanted follicles usually keep many of the characteristics of the donor area, which is why they can continue to grow for many years in their new location.

-I prefer to explain it this way because it keeps expectations realistic.
+This explanation keeps expectations realistic.
 A hair transplant does not create unlimited new hair.
 It moves hair from one limited area to another.
 For that reason, the donor area matters so much.
 If we waste donor grafts, we cannot simply order more later.
 A good plan protects both the result you want now and the options you may need later.

 Modern hair transplantation usually places naturally occurring follicular units rather than old fashioned plug like groups.
 Good modern work can look very natural.
 But naturalness does not come from the tool alone.
 It comes from hairline design, angle control, graft selection, donor management, and the surgeon’s judgment.